elixir-lsp/elixir-ls/README.md

 If you're packaging these archives in an IDE plugin, make sure to build using the minimum supported OTP version for the best backwards-compatibility.
 Alternatively, you can use a [precompiled release](https://github.com/JakeBecker/elixir-ls/releases).

+### Local setup

+Because ElixirLS may get launched from an IDE that itself got launched from a graphical shell, the environment may not be complete enough to run or even find the correct Elixir/OTP version.
+The wrapper scripts try to configure `asdf-vm` if available, but that may not be what you want or need.
+Therefore, prior to executing Elixir, the script will source `~/.config/elixir_ls/setup.sh`, if available.
+The environment variable `ELS_MODE` is set to either `debugger` or `language_server` to help you decide what to do inside the script, if needed.

 ## Acknowledgements and related projects

 ElixirLS isn't the first frontend-independent server for Elixir language support.
 The original was [Alchemist Server](https://github.com/tonini/alchemist-server/), which powers the [Alchemist](https://github.com/tonini/alchemist.el) plugin for Emacs.
 Another project, [Elixir Sense](https://github.com/msaraiva/elixir_sense), builds upon Alchemist and powers the [Elixir plugin for Atom](https://github.com/msaraiva/atom-elixir) as well as another VS Code plugin, [VSCode Elixir](https://github.com/fr1zle/vscode-elixir).
 ElixirLS uses Elixir Sense for several code insight features.
 Credit for those projects goes to their respective authors.